samuelngs/go-sphere/README.md

 ```

+## Client-side

+The `sphere-client` library can be found at https://github.com/samuelngs/sphere-client

 ## Documentation

 `go doc` format documentation for this project can be viewed online without installing the package by using the GoDoc page at: https://godoc.org/github.com/samuelngs/go-sphere